-As highlighted in the logic model, the impact of the intervention on writing outcomes may have an effect through pupils' engagement with and motivation for writing, which may in turn have an effect on children's sense of efficacy as a writer.
-For this reason, we consider writing selfefficacy as our secondary outcome.
-In addition, self-efficacy has been highlighted in EEF's review of non-cognitive skills: the evidence "indicate that self-efficacy for a particular task is malleable and that improved self-efficacy is associated with greater persistence, interest and performance" (Schoon & Gutmann, 2017, p.11) and that "the best predictors of specific academic performance and self-efficacy beliefs regarding those specific academic domains" (Pajares, 1996).
-To measure writing self-efficacy, we will use a version of the measure proposed by Bruning et al. (2013), which has been adapted for primary school pupils with some simplification of language.
+The impact of the intervention on writing outcomes may have an effect through pupils' engagement with and motivation for writing, which may in turn have an effect on children's sense of efficacy as awriter.
+For this reason, we consider writing self-efficacy as our secondary outcome.
+In addition, self-efficacy has been highlighted in EEF's review of non-cognitive skills: the evidence "indicate that self-efficacy for a particular task is malleable and that improved self-efficacy is associated with greater persistence, interest and performance" (Schoon & Gutmann, 2017, p.11) and that "the best predictors of specific acadmic performance and selfefficacy beliefs regarding those specific academic domains" (Pajares, 1996).
+To measure the secondary outcome of writing self-efficacy, we will use an adapted version of the measure proposed by Bruning et al. (2013), which has been adapted for primary school pupils with some simplification of language.
 This involves sixteen statements capturing aspects of writing, including "I can think of many ideas for my writing" and "I can avoid distractions while I write", with pupils giving marks out of 100 for their self-assessment in each of these.
 We plan to use a slightly simplified version of this to better suit the primary school context; in addition, we will request responses on a 5 point Likert scale.
-Bruning et al. (2013) develop a multi-factor model of writing self-efficacy, however since we do not have specific factors (beyond those listed below) that we hypothesise our intervention to affect, we will use a simple aggregate of selfassessments across all sixteen statements (all are positively framed so there is no need for reverse coding).
+Bruning et al. (2013) develop a multi-factor model of writing self-efficacy, however since we do not have specific factors (beyond that listed below) that we hypothesise our intervention to affect, we will use a simple aggregate of selfassessments across all sixteen statements (all are positively framed so there is no need for reverse coding).
 As such, possible scores range from 16-80 for each child.